 Scrum.org offers the Professional Scrum Master (PSM I) certification.
 All candidates should pass PSM I exam to get certified.
-It is recommended that all Scrum Masters who work in a Scrum team would certify themselves.
+It is highly recommended that all Scrum Team players certify themselves.

 But we found that there is a gap between preparation resources for Scrum.org exams in the market and tricky level of the exams’ questions.
 Most resources that Scrum.org suggested for preparation are books.
 These books just establish fundamental knowledge and insight, but usually, do not prepare candidates for the tricky questions.
 So most people do not prepare as enough for the exam as possible and find the exams risky.

 On the other hand, related courses are expensive for many people and according to Scrum.org rules these courses are not mandatory and candidates can prepare themselves through self-study.
 Therefore, we decided to produce a product to prepare candidates through tips and tricks training manual to take the real exams with more confidence.
 Our competitive advantage is broad and extensive content as a reliable learning source with an implicit tricky approach in it.
 We hardly worked to prepare these quality content and we believe that it can fill the mentioned gap.

 This manual is 33 pages and is in pdf format.